 Why is Volunteering Important?
 ‘Cause You’re the Cause

 People need people.
 I’m sure you’ve heard of this before.
 When it comes to volunteering, some of us treat it like a punishment.
 More so when it is the only thing standing between you and your college application.
-However, volunteering should not be used as a means to an end.
-This, of course, leads us to a very burning question: why is volunteering important.
+However, it should not be used as a means to an end.

 It is the act of helping people, a selfless act for that matter.